 Section 194N of the Income Tax Act relates to the Tax Deducted at Source (TDS) on cash withdrawals.
 This section requires banks or financial institutions to deduct TDS on large cash withdrawals made by an individual during the financial year.
 Here’s how it works:

-- If a person withdraws cash in a particular financial year (FY) that exceeds ₹20 lakh, and they have not filed Income Tax Returns (ITR) for the last three financial years, TDS will be deducted.
+- If a person withdraws cash in a particular financial year (FY) that exceeds ₹20 lakh, and they have not filed Income Tax Returns (ITR) for the last three financial years, TDS under section 194N will be deducted.

-- If the person has filed ITRs for at least one of the last three financial years, the limit is raised to ₹1 crore for TDS to be deducted.
+- If the person has filed ITRs for the last three financial years, the limit is raised to ₹1 crore.

 This rule encourages people to file their taxes regularly and ensures that large cash withdrawals are closely monitored.